 ACARA appointed Professor Lyndon Anderson, as the lead writer for the development of the Shape paper for Technologies and an Advisory Group for the Shaping phase.
 Three members of the Advisory Group (Shaping phase) assisted the lead writer in writing sections of the Initial Advice paper and the resulting Shape paper: Professor Marilyn Fleer, Associate Professor Howard Middleton and Associate Professor Paul Newhouse.
 A national forum on 5 December 2011 involving over 110 expert teachers and stakeholders across the education and Technologies communities provided feedback on The Technologies Initial Advice Paper.

-Technologies Advisory Group (Shaping phase)
+Advisory Group for Technologies (Shaping phase)

 The selection process for the Technologies Advisory Group (Shaping phase) involved the evaluation of over 150 applications from teachers, professional associations, education authorities, academics and industry professionals from all states and territories, and the references from nominated referees for those shortlisted.